 Homeowners are always looking for a window that they don’t have to spend time worrying about.
 It’s understandable, these are the best kind.
 Dated windows (uPVC or otherwise) often need attention – replacement windows from Albany change all that!

-uPVC is undoubtedly the best option if you want a material that is easy to maintain.
+uPVC is a great option if you want a material that is easy to maintain.
 Thanks to the high quality plasticised material, they are continually easy to clean and just require a simple wipe-down with a cloth, if ever they get dirty.

 Equally impressive, aluminium windows are incredibly robust which makes them resistant to corrosion and are completely weatherproof.
 This enables them to look as good as the day they were installed, never rotting or warping.